Shiu/spine-runtimes/spine-c/README.md

 # spine-c

-The spine-c runtime provides basic functionality to load and manipulate [spine](http://esotericsoftware.com) skeletal animation data using C. It does not perform rendering but can be extended to enable spine animations for other projects that utilize C.
+The spine-c runtime provides basic functionality to load and manipulate [Spine](http://esotericsoftware.com) skeletal animation data using C. It contains a generic `SkeletonRenderer` that returns render commands that can be easily fed into any rendering API that supports textured triangle meshes with blend modes.
+See [spine-glfw](../spine-glfw), [spine-sdl](../spine-sdl), or [spine-sfml](../spine-sfml) for examples.

-**Note:** The spine-c code is generated using a code generator.
+**Note:** spine-c is a C wrapper around [spine-cpp](../spine-cpp) for use in environments that cannot easily interact with C++ code.
+The spine-c code is generated using a code generator.
 For details on the code generation process, please see the [codegen/README.md](codegen/README.md).

+# See the [spine-c documentation](http://esotericsoftware.com/spine-c) for in-depth information

 ## Licensing